-- Research.
+\cdot Research.
 Under certain circumstances, we may use and disclose medical information about you for research purposes.
 For example, a research project may involve comparing the health and recovery of all patients who received one medication to those who received another for the same condition.
 Medical information about you that has had identifying information removed may be used for research without your consent.
-We also may disclose medical information about you to people preparing to conduct a research project (for example, to help them look for patients with specific medical needs), so long as the medical information they review does not leave OrthoCarolina.
-If the researcher will have information about your mental health treatment that reveals who you are, we will seek your consent before disclosing that information to the researcher.
-Unless we notify you in advance and you give us written permission, we will not receive any money or other thing of value in connection for using or disclosing your medical information for research purposes except for money to cover the costs of preparing and sending the medical information to the researcher. - Individuals Involved in Your Care or Payment for Your Care.
+We also may disclose medical information about you to OrthoCarolina Research Institute (OCRI) for preparation to conduct a research project; for example, to help them look for patients with specific medical needs.
+If OCRI selects you for potential participation in a research study, they will contact you separately for authorization.
+Unless we notify you in advance and you give us written permission, we will not receive any money or other thing of value in connection for using or disclosing your medical information for research purposes except for money to cover the costs of preparing and sending the medical information to the researcher.

+• Individuals Involved in Your Care or Payment for Your Care.
 We may release medical information about you to a friend or family member who is involved in your medical care.
 This would include persons named in any durable health care power of attorney or similar document provided to us.
 We may also give information to someone who helps pay for some or all of your care.
 In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status, and location.
 You can object to these releases by telling us that you do not wish any or all individuals involved in your care to receive this information.
 If you are not present or cannot agree or object, we will use our professional judgment to decide whether it is in your best interest to release relevant information to someone who is involved in your care or to an entity assisting in a disaster relief effort.

-- As Required or Permitted By Law.
-We may disclose medical information about you when required or permitted to do so by federal, state, or local law. - To Avert a Serious Threat to Health or Safety.
+\cdot As Required or Permitted By Law.
+We may disclose medical information about you when required or permitted to do so by federal, state, or local law.

+\cdot To Avert a Serious Threat to Health or Safety.
 We may use and disclose medical information about you when it appears necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure would be to someone who appears able to help prevent the threat and will be limited to the information needed.